bhisaac/5eFP/5eFP-SRD.md

 Your medicine stabilizes wounds.

 Choose any number of creatures your character can see within 6 squares of you with the dying condition.
-The chosen creatures receive enough healing to return them to minimum health.
+The chosen creatures receive 1 point of healing.

 #### Perception

 Your perception enables you to spot, hear, or otherwise detect the presence of something.

-Your GM reveals to you all the information available regarding the current scene gathered through the five senses (sight, smell, sound, taste, and touch).
+Your GM reveals all relevant information regarding the current scene gathered through the five senses (sight, smell, sound, taste, and touch).

 #### Performance